-- 110. The complainant alleges that the lack of information and certainty surrounding the disappearance of Mr Predrag Vujačić, particularly because of UNMIK's failure to properly investigate his disappearance, caused mental suffering to the complainant and his family. - 111.
+- 116. The complainant alleges that the lack of information and certainty surrounding the abduction and disappearance of Mr Stajko Anđelković, and particularly the lack of proper investigation by UNMIK, caused mental suffering to himself and his family. - 117.
 Commenting on this part of the complaint, the SRSG rejects the allegations.
-He acknowledges that "in respect of the conduct of the authorities in response to inquiries by the family, a violation may be found depending on the reactions of the authorities and their attitudes to the situation when it is brought to their attention." - 112.
-However, the SRSG stresses that although the complainant alleges that he has not received any response or any information from UNMIK on the case, "there are no allegations of bad faith on the part of UNMIK personnel involved with the matter, nor of any attitude by UNMIK that would have evidenced any disregard for the seriousness of the matter or the emotions of the complainant emanating from the continued missing status of [Mr Predrag Vujačić]". - 113.
-The SRSG concludes that the understandable and apparent mental anguish and suffering of the complainant cannot be attributed to UNMIK, but it is "rather a result of the inherent suffering that results from the disappearance of a close family member..."
-Thus, according to the SRSG, the complainant's suffering lacks a character distinct from the emotional distress which may be regarded as inevitably caused to the relatives of a victim of a serious human rights violation. - 114.
-Therefore, the SRSG requests the Panel to reject this part of the complaint, as there has not been a violation of Article 3 of the ECHR.
+He stresses, first, that the complainant did not witness the disappearance, neither was he in close proximity to the location at the time it occurred, and, second, that there were neither assertions made by him of any bad faith on the part of UNMIK personnel involved with the matter, nor evidence of any disregard for the seriousness of the matter or the emotions of the complainant and his family emanating from the disappearance of Mr Stajko Anđelković. - 118.
+The SRSG concludes that the understandable and apparent mental anguish and suffering of the complainant cannot be attributed to UNMIK, but it is "rather a result of inherent suffering caused by the disappearance of a close family member."
+Thus, according to the SRSG, the complainant's suffering lacks a "character distinct from the emotional distress which may be regarded as inevitably caused to relatives of a victim of a serious human rights violation."

+119. Therefore, the SRSG requests the Panel to reject this part of the complaint, as there has not been a violation of Article 3 of the ECHR.